What is HDPE Material? | The Ultimate Guide

 Cutting Board grade HDPE

 This HDPE Material is extensively used for manufacturing food-related products, primarily in food storage space.
-It meets all the FDA requirements to directly or indirectly contact food and related items.

 It is resistant to hot water, and cleaning chemicals come with no absorption ability for moisture.
-Those properties make it perfect for F&B Sector.
+Those properties make it perfect for the F&B Sector.

 Antimicrobial HDPE